 HEALTHIAIR

-HealthiAir was created with team of undergraduate and graduate students at the Center for Social Design at Maryland Institute College of Art (MICA) in collaboration with the Baltimore City Health Department to address the impact of smoke exposure in the home.
+In Fall 2016, an interdisciplinary team of undergraduate and graduate students at the Center for Social Design at Maryland Institute College of Art (MICA) collaborated with Baltimore City Health Department’s Tobacco Free Baltimore initiative to address the impact of smoke exposure in the home.

 //social design, branding, and print layout